Tis time to sail – the swallow’s note is heard,

 Maybe it’s a little too early in the year for this sentiment?
 The poem is by a fairly obscure ancient Greek poet known as Leonidas of Tarentum.
 We know little about him, but apparently he was from the Greek colony of Taras in Southern Italy (modern Taranto), he probably lived in the 3rd century BC, and much of his work is rather dark.
 “Tis time to sail” is a breath of fresh air within his output: it evokes and celebrates the pleasure of travelling by sea and enjoying the elements in spring and summer.

-That’s what is on our minds right now: the European winter is at its harsher strength and we are planning for our spring trips, hoping for blue seas and flower-laden shores.
+That’s what is on our minds right now: the European winter is at its harsher strength and we are planning for our spring trips in Europe, hoping for blue seas and flower-laden shores.
 It’s an easy hope, as we know it will be fulfilled.

 There is no more enjoyable way to experience the shores of Italy, Greece, Croatia or Turkey than to do so on a gulet, on a small-sized hand-made wooden boat.
 Ideally, this should be in the company of like-minded travellers, with a small but attentive crew and with dedicated local guides and tour experts who are eager to show you a region and its history and who excel in sharing their love and enthusiasm for land, people and culture with you.